 - eastern limit - Boston University Bridge/Commonwealth Avenue

-- western limit - Cambridge Street Bridge over I-90/Franklin Street footbridge
+- western limit - Cambridge Street and the Franklin Street pedestrian bridge over I-90

 - Improved regional mobility and roadway safety with the straightening of I-90.
 The project will also shrink the Allston interchange.